 Due Dates (/about/policies/syllabus/grades/due-dates/)

 CS101 is not a self-paced course.
-For sections lasting the entire semester, Homeworks, Exams, MyLab Lessons, and MyLab Bonus Projects are due on the dates shown below.
+Homeworks, Exams, MyLab Lessons, and MyLab Bonus Projects are due on the dates shown below.

 Participation Projects are due as listed on each instructor's Assignments page.